internap/openstack-ansible-heat/README.md

-### An ansible AND heat template repository to manage different workload on an OpenStack certified public cloud
+### An ansible playbook repository to manage different workload on an OpenStack certified public cloud

 It currently fully support the following workload: